joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 ## Fixing the technical mess

-Struggling teams usually have struggling codebases.
-Tech debt, architectural rot, unclear ownership.
-This can't be fixed quickly, but it can be managed.
+Struggling teams usually have struggling codebases, full of tech debt and architectural rot that nobody owns.
+You can't fix that quickly, but you can manage it.

 Stop the bleeding.
 Before improving anything, stop making it worse.
-Establish minimum quality standards.
+Set minimum quality standards.
 No more shortcuts that create debt.

 Make debt visible.
-Track it.
-Name it.
-Talk about it in planning.
+Track it and talk about it in planning.
 When the team understands the cost of debt, they're more motivated to address it.
 I've written about [reconsidering how we talk about tech debt](/reconsidering-tech-debt) elsewhere.

 Carve out time.
 Protect some percentage of each sprint for debt reduction.
 It doesn't have to be a lot.
 Even 10% adds up.